turbo-sim/turboflow/_sources/source/tutorials.rst.txt

 Tutorials
 ===============

-This section contains a series of tutorials demonstrating the functionality of the package
+Welcome to the TurboFlow Tutorial Guide.
+This guide provides step-by-step instructions to help you effectively use TurboFlow for mean-line modelling of axial turbines.
+The tutorials cover two main aspects of the software: performance prediction and design optimization.

 .. toctree::
    :maxdepth: 1

-   tutorials/performance_single_stage
-   tutorials/performance_multi_stage
-   tutorials/optimization_single_point
-   tutorials/optimization_multi_point
+   tutorials/performance_prediction
+   tutorials/design_optimization